earik87/time-trace-plotting-in-linlog-axis/README.md

 You will see in the repo that there are two scripts.

-This one `Plot_linlogtrace_fromdataframe.ipynb` can import from .csv file, whereas the other script `Plot_linlogtrace_frommatfile.ipynb` can import from .mat file.
+This one `Plot_linlogtrace_from_csv.ipynb` can import from .csv file, whereas the other script `Plot_linlogtrace_from_matfile.ipynb` can import from .mat file.
 Except this, they are both doing the same thing.
 Choose one you like to work with.
 At the end of every script, there is a preview of plot.

 ## Introduction to the problem - Why Python?